Azure-Samples/azure-servicebus-messaging-samples/AtomicTransactions/readme.md

 Service Bus does **not** support enlistment into distributed 2-phase-commit transactions via MS DTC or other transaction coordinators, so you cannot perform an operation against SQL Server or Azure SQL DB and Service Bus from within the same transaction scope.
 This is also true for the on-premises variant of Azure Service Bus, Service Bus for Windows Server 1.1.

+> Send operations can be enlisted in a MS DTC transaction when the operation is bridged, on the client, via
+> the Microsoft Message Queue (MSMQ).
+The [DurableSender](../DurableSender) sample illustrates how to do this.

 Azure Service Bus *does* support .NET Framework transactions [which enlist volatile participants](https://msdn.microsoft.com/en-us/library/ms172153(v=vs.85).aspx) into a transaction scope.
 Whether a set of Service Bus operations will become effective can therefore be made dependent